Skip to main content

 "For a few days.
 Maybe three."
 Aniruddha smiled.
 "He insisted I stay with him for a few days."

 "Great.
-Then go for lunch at the Bhowmik's one day.
+Then go for lunch at Bhowmik's one day.
 He would like that."
 Aniruddha's hand stopped at the bread as he looked up.
 First at his father, then Trilochan, and Bondita who was serving him.

 "Baba, there is something I need to talk about."
-Trilochan looked up at his words and Binoy frowned.
+Trilochan looked up at his words, and Binoy frowned.
 Bondita's hand stopped at the bowl as she looked up at him.

 "I am not going back to London anymore."
 He said a little awkwardly.
 Bondita smiled faintly as Trilochan looked happy.
 Binoy took off his glasses and shook his head.